Understanding Epilepsy Audiobook

 These medicines are called Anti-Epileptic Drugs, or AEDs for short, and usually come as a liquid or pill that you swallow.

-Neuron 1: Doot Doot Doo, everything's back to normal.
+Brain Cell 1: Doot Doot Doo, everything's back to normal.
 Doot Doot Doo, I hope it stays this way forever.

 Doot Doot Doh.
 Oh No!
 Not again!
 Was it my singiiiiiing?!